James Richard Dacres (1)

 1749-1810.
 Born in February 1749 at Gibraltar, he was the eldest son of Richard Dacres, the secretary to the Gibraltar garrison, and of his wife Mary Bateman.
 He was the brother of Vice-Admiral Sir Richard Dacres, father of Captain Barrington Dacres and Vice-Admiral James Richard Dacres, and uncle of Rear-Admiral William Furlong Wise.

 In 1776 he was second lieutenant of the Blonde 32, Captain Philemon Pownall, going out to Quebec with a convoy, and he was selected by Commodore Sir Charles Douglas to join the naval force under the less than inspiring Captain Thomas Pringle on the strategically important Lake Champlain.
 When commanding the schooner Carleton 12 in the Battle of Lake Champlain on 11-12 October 1776, Dacres was knocked unconscious after his vessel came under heavy attack from the Americans, thereby allowing a midshipman, Edward Pellew the future Lord Exmouth, the opportunity to take command and demonstrate his immense abilities.
 Dacres was nevertheless cited by three lieutenants including John Schanck in an unprecedented letter to the commander of the British forces, Captain Thomas Pringle, for being given undue praise for his efforts in the battle.
-The fact that he had been singled out for praise resulted in him being sent home with despatches.
-Upon arrival in England he was promoted commander on 25 November.
+The fact that he had been singled out for praise resulted in him being sent home with despatches, and after reaching the Admiralty on 23 November he was promoted commander two days later and presented to the King by the first lord of the Admiralty, Lord Sandwich.

-Having returned to England, Dacres was posted captain of the Perseus 20 on 13 September 1780, serving in the Downs for the next couple of years and, assisting at the capture of the privateer Comte de Vaux on 1 December 1780, the Dutch Indiaman Catherine Wilhelmina on 7 January 1781, and privateer Deane on 30 October 1781.
-Having been paid off in March 1782 he commanded the Orpheus 32 through the winter of 1782-3 and later Aurora 28, the latter being paid off in May 1783.
+Having returned to England Dacres was posted captain of the Perseus 20 on 13 September 1780 which was fitting out at Chatham, and whilst serving in the Downs for the next couple of years he assisted at the capture of the privateer Comte de Vaux on 1 December off Beachy Head, the Dutch Indiaman Catherine Wilhelmina on 7 January 1781, also off Beachy Head, and the privateer Deane on 30 October.
+In November the Perseus took a convoy up to Leith, and in August 1782 sailed for Elsinore to collect a convoy which Dacres retained until he could be assured of additional protection from the Dutch fleet, which was then expected to be at sea.
+Having been paid off shortly afterwards he commanded the Orpheus 32 through the winter of 1782-3 and later the Aurora 28 before she was paid off in May 1783.

-In March 1795 he joined the Barfleur 98 in which he was present at the Battle of Lorient on 23 June 1795, although his ship was barely engaged and did not suffer any casualties.
-He then commanded the Barfleur as flagship to Vice-Admiral Hon.
+In March 1795 he joined the Barfleur 98 in which he was present at the Battle of Groix on 23 June 1795, although his ship was barely engaged and did not suffer any casualties.
+This vessel returned to Portsmouth in early August to be fitted out as the flagship to Vice-Admiral Hon.
 William Waldegrave, going out to the Mediterranean in December and being part of the force sent to recover the frigate Nemesis 28 which had been carried by the French into neutral Tunis.
-Still with Waldegrave’s flag he fought at the Battle of St. Vincent on 14 February 1797, incurring casualties of seven men wounded.
+Still with Waldegrave s flag, Dacres fought at the Battle of St. Vincent on 14 February 1797, incurring casualties of seven men wounded.
 He was later in the Channel and off Cadiz during 1798 before exchanging with Captain John Elphinstone in to the Foudroyant 80 for a brief period at the beginning of 1799, Vice-Admiral Lord Keith having desired the Barfleur as his flagship and Elphinstone as his flag-captain.

-On 10 November 1803 he transferred to the Courageux 74, Captain Thomas Bertie, and on 2 January 1804 set sail for the Jamaican station from St. Helen’s as deputy commander-in-chief designate to Rear-Admiral Sir John Duckworth.
-After running into bad weather he was forced to put into Plymouth on 1 February with thirty of the one hundred and fifty ship convoy he had previously departed with, and he was obliged to shift his flag into the Franchise 36, Captain John Murray, in order to proceed to the West Indies.
-After eventually reaching Jamaica in June he moved his flag to the Theseus 74, Captain Edward Hawker, and succeeded Duckworth in January 1805.
+On 10 November 1803 he transferred to the Courageux 74, Captain Thomas Bertie, and was summoned to Portsmouth where he remained wind-bound for several weeks before on 2 January 1804 he set sail for the Jamaican station from St. Helens to take up the position of deputy commander-in-chief designate to Rear-Admiral Sir John Duckworth.
+After running into bad weather he was forced to put into Plymouth on 1 February with thirty of the one hundred and fifty ship convoy he had previously departed with, and he was obliged to shift his flag two weeks later into the Franchise 36, Captain Hon.
+John Murray, in order to proceed to the West Indies.
+After eventually reaching Jamaica in June he moved his flag to the Theseus 74, Captain Edward Hawker, and succeeded Duckworth as commander-in-chief in January 1805.
 During the Trafalgar campaign his station was reinforced by four sail of the line despatched from his counterpart in the Leeward Islands, Rear-Admiral Hon.
 Alexander Cochrane.
 After his flagship was badly damaged in a hurricane in September 1805, losing all her masts and boats, and with her officers serving at the pumps to help keep her afloat, he removed into the Hercule 74, commanded by his son, Captain Barrington Dacres.

-Promoted vice-admiral on 9 November 1805, towards the end of the year Dacres had to be alert to the departure from France of the flying squadrons under the command of Vice-Admiral Leissègues and Rear-Admiral Willaumez, during which time he briefly flew his flag aboard the receiving ship Shark 18, Acting-Commander Peter Douglas.
-In 1806 he flew his flag aboard the Veteran 64, Captain Andrew Evans, and he despatched the small force of frigates under Captain Charles Brisbane which captured Curaçoa on 1 January 1807.
-He eventually returned to England in 1808, somewhat debilitated by the years spent in the tropical climate.
+Promoted vice-admiral on 9 November 1805, towards the end of the year Dacres had to be alert to the departure from France of the flying squadrons under the command of Vice-Admiral Leiss gues and Rear-Admiral Willaumez, during which time he briefly flew his flag aboard the receiving ship Shark 18, Acting-Commander Peter Douglas.
+In 1806 he flew his flag aboard the Veteran 64, Captain Andrew Evans, and he despatched the small force of frigates under Captain Charles Brisbane which captured Cura oa on 1 January 1807.
+He eventually returned to Portsmouth in August 1808 aboard the Veteran, somewhat debilitated by the years spent in the tropical climate, and shortly afterwards he was presented to the King.

-Admiral Dacres died on 6 January 1810 after failing to recover from a fall from a horse.
+Admiral Dacres died in Stanhope Street, London, on 6 January 1810 after failing to recover from a fall from a horse.

 He married Eleanor Pearce of Cambridge at Totnes on 1 August 1777, and had two children, Captain Barrington Dacres and Vice-Admiral James Richard Dacres, who served as his flag-lieutenant for some time at Jamaica.